RyanMalt/ProjectionConstants/README.txt

 Bug Reports:

-    Any and all issues with this software should be reported to ryanm@math.tamu.edu.
+    Any and all issues with this software should be reported to ryanmalthaner@gmail.com.
 Please provide any information you believe may be relevant such as what commandline arguments you used or what configuration files were in use at the time of the problem.
 Thanks so much and happy hunting!